RonBOakes/conlang_audio_honing/README.md

 # conlang_audio_honing
-A tool for using speach to hone the sound of a conlang (constructed language)
+A tool for using speech to hone the sound of a conlang (constructed language)